Elmer G. Osterhoudt

 1938 San Francisco directory entry

-In 1933 Elmer and Mabel closed the radio shop and moved to 151 Liberty Street in San Francisco, owned by Mabel's father, George Smith.
-(Mabel's childhood home.)
-This was a duplex apartment, but whether Elmer and Mabel lived with George Smith or they had their own apartment isn't known.
-Modern Radio Laboratories was now a mail order business.
+In 1933 Elmer and Mabel closed the radio shop and moved to Mabel's childhood home at 151 Liberty Street in San Francisco, owned by Mabel's father, George Smith.
+This was a duplex apartment.
+Mabel's mother had passed away three years prior, but whether Elmer and Mabel lived with George Smith or they had their own apartment isn't known.
 In 1938 Elmer and Mabel moved back to Oakland and opened another store, once again named Modern Radio Laboratories.

 Mabel Elizabeth Smith, age 23.